-Being diagnosed with a rare cancer doesn’t mean you’re alone and Radio Rare will dive into the human stories of the rare cancer experience, the innovation and the advocacy.
+Being diagnosed with a rare cancer doesn’t mean you’re alone and Radio Rare will dive into the human stories of the rare cancer experience, the innovation, and the advocacy.
 Addressing the feeling of isolation experienced by so many, we look to create a connected community of those affected by rare and less common cancers.

 Listen to our latest episode

-Episode 9: Genomics Group Leader, Dr Richard Tothill
+Episode 9: Genomics Group Leader, Dr. Richard Tothill

-Dr Richard Tothill from the University of Melbourne gives us a glimpse into the future of cancer treatments, particularly in CUP and NETS.
+Dr. Richard Tothill from the University of Melbourne gives us a glimpse into the future of cancer treatments, particularly in CUP and NETS.
 His research in genomics is bringing cutting edge concepts to reality and we are on the cusp of a seismic shift.
 For this Genomics Group leader, its just another day in the lab.

 Episode 8: Carer and Patient, Christine Cockburn

 Christine Cockburn, Patient Support Manager here at Rare Cancers Australia shares the emotional story of caring for her mum during her cancer journey along with the roller coaster that was her own cancer journey.
-Christine provides insight from not only a carers perspective but a patient perspective as well.
+Christine provides insight from not only a carer's perspective but a patient perspective as well.

 Episode 7: Adam Lynch, President of BEAT Bladder Cancer Australia

-Adam Lynch, father of two children and founder of BEAT Bladder Cancer Australia shares the the journey of his late wife Anna as she tried to overcome Bladder Cancer.
+Adam Lynch, father of two children and founder of BEAT Bladder Cancer Australia shares the journey of his late wife Anna as she tried to overcome Bladder Cancer.
 Adam dives into the inspiration of founding BEAT Bladder Cancer Australia.

-Episode 6: Dr Rebecca Kelly
+Episode 6: Carer, Dr. Rebecca Kelly

-Scientist, advocate, mum and caregiver Dr Rebecca Kelly sits down with us to talk about the highs and lows of caring for her to 8-year-old son Ryan who was diagnosed with leukemia.
-Dr Kelly dives into the hurdles of a new diagnosis and being able to advocate for a sick child and keep everything else moving along.
+Scientist, advocate, mum, and caregiver Dr. Rebecca Kelly sits down with us to talk about the highs and lows of caring for her to 8-year-old son Ryan who was diagnosed with leukemia.
+Dr. Kelly dives into the hurdles of a new diagnosis and being able to advocate for a sick child and keep everything else moving along.

-Episode 5: Psychologist Bruce Schubert
+Episode 5: Psychologist, Bruce Schubert

-Clinical psychologist of more then 30 years Bruce Schubert shares his observations and thoughts around the current state of physical distancing and how some are more suited to it than others.
+Clinical psychologist of more than 30 years Bruce Schubert shares his observations and thoughts around the current state of physical distancing and how some are more suited to it than others.
 Bruce and Emily chat about what cancer patients have known for some time, that life doesn't always go the way you expected it to.

-Episode 4: Carer Simone Cloake
+Episode 4: Carer, Simone Cloake

 Often the glue that holds it all together when someone is diagnosed, is the carer.
 They don't sign up for the role and like the loved ones they care for - they don’t expect it.
-Simone Cloake tells her story of caring for her Dad after being cancer free for 21 years and diagnosed with a rare cancer called Cholangiocarcinoma.
+Simone Cloake tells her story of caring for her Dad after being cancer-free for 21 years and diagnosed with a rare cancer called Cholangiocarcinoma.

-Episode 3: Carer Mohab Kamel
+Episode 3: Carer, Mohab Kamel

 Episode 2: Paul Cross, BioPharma Dispatch Founder

 Radio Rare episode two!
 Paul Cross joins us for a passionate discussion about the approval process of new therapies.
 Paul is a publisher and the founder of the Biopharma Dispatch.
-We cover a wide range of topics from the PBS (Pharmaceutical Benefit Scheme) and HTA (Health Technology Assessment), to Australia's role in the global market and Paul's views on investing in new therapies to give people more time.
+We cover a wide range of topics from the PBS (Pharmaceutical Benefits Scheme) and HTA (Health Technology Assessment), to Australia's role in the global market and Paul's views on investing in new therapies to give people more time.

-Episode 1: Carer Richard Vines
+Episode 1: Carer, Richard Vines

 Welcome to the first episode of season 1!
-Dr Emily Isham sits down with Rare Cancers Australia CEO Richard Vines.
+Dr. Emily Isham sits down with Rare Cancers Australia CEO Richard Vines.
 Richard discusses his role as a carer over the past 30 years, the NFP industry and how RCA was born.

 Rare Cancer patients quite simply don't fit into the current health system.
-Radio Rare is a podcast that looks deeper into the issues that hold rare cancers back from having parity with the access, treatment pathways, timely diagnosis and overall survival common cancers experience.
-We talk to patients, their families, experts and game-changers on the current state of Rare.
+Radio Rare is a podcast that looks deeper into the issues that hold rare cancers back from having parity with the access, treatment pathways, timely diagnosis, and overall survival common cancers experience.
+We talk to patients, their families, experts, and game-changers on the current state of Rare.